3 Ways Fasting Improves Autoimmune Diseases

 The Strong Fast is only a small step up from the Cycle Fast.
 It’s practiced daily and has a 16 to 18-hour fasting window, which means that with a 6 pm dinner, you can eat again between 10 am and noon the next day.
 The 16:8 Strong Fast is the one method in which most people find the highest level of health benefits.

 If you’ve been practicing the Strong Fast for a long time, you may want to try the Warrior Fast with a 19 to 21-hour fasting window or the One Meal a Day Diet (OMAD) with 23 hours of fasting.
 I only recommend these two methods to those with extensive successful intermittent fasting experience.

 Crescendo Fasting for Women

-To women, I recommend Crescendo Fasting.
+For women, I recommend Crescendo Fasting until you build up your fasting fitness level.
+I find this particularly effective for lean, active women who are still having their menstrual cycle and have a very busy and stressful lifestyle.
 It is the best strategy to maintain hormonal balance while enjoying the immune-supporting benefits of intermittent fasting.

 Try a 3-5 Day Partial Fasting Strategy

 If you are looking to experience the benefits of fasting, but not ready to refrain from food for a day or several days, I highly recommend trying partial fasting for 3 to 5 days.
 It holds similar immune-supporting benefits as intermittent fasting and water fasting does, however, you won’t be completely deprived of calories.